 &lt;sup>6 Data on race and ethnicity of workers are from U.S. Census Bureau LEHD.
 Data include primary and secondary jobs in the private sector and state and local government, but do not include Federal employment.

-&lt;sup>7 All occupational data are from EMSI and represent all of Montgomery County.
+&lt;sup>7 Due to the discontinuous plan boundaries, the area subject All occupational data are from EMSI and represent all of Montgomery County.
 Occupational data are not available at geographies as small as the Life Sciences Center.